oneoclock/Search_Engine/README.md

 Please make sure that the directory structure is maintained and all txt files such as stopwords.txt are in the same directory of search.py

-List of files and what they do: crawler.py crawls webpages in the uic.edu domain and stores an inverted index in the CWD. indexer.py consists of the implementation of the TF-IDF indexer and is imported by crawler.py preprocess.py implements the preprocessing of documents and queries.
+List of files and what they do:<br>
+crawler.py crawls webpages in the uic.edu domain and stores an inverted index in the CWD. indexer.py consists of the implementation of the TF-IDF indexer and is imported by crawler.py preprocess.py implements the preprocessing of documents and queries.